nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2022-07-08-example-of-using-interface-class.md

 ---
 ## A Problem Needed to Be Solved
 Let's consider this case:
-* We have memory manager component `mem_mgr` in our simulation env.
+* We have memory manager component `mem_mgr` in our verification env.
 * This `mem_mgr` will have a function `backdoor_obj_data` to write data to the memory backdoor.
-* In the the test we will call this function to write a data from our obj to SoC memory.
+* In the the test we will call this function to write a data of our objs to SoC memory.
 * Assuming in current env, we need to support 2 type of data packets: `aes_pkt` and `uart_pkt`.
 {% highlight verilog %}
 class test_a extends uvm_test;